hhcho/sfgwas/README.md

 go build
 ```

-Note: If the `lattigo` and `mpc-core` repos were cloned to a different location,
+If the `lattigo` and `mpc-core` repos were cloned to a different location,
 update `../lattigo` and `../mpc-core` in the following lines of `sfgwas/go.mod`
 to point to the correct folders.